 In short: Jumping requires no courage, the time of flying (falling) can be enjoyable, it’s the landing, which needs attention; is it on hard ground, grass or water?
 If there is no ground, the fall is endless?
 Then there is no reason for fear at all.

-Their sound penetrated through the protection of the earmuffs.
-Being exposed to such strong sound vibration parts of my body resonated with the bells’ ringing, mainly my belly, but more exciting was that the whole massive tower was swinging.
+Their sound still penetrated through the protection of the earmuffs.
+Being exposed to such intense sound vibration parts of my body resonated with the bells’ ringing, mainly my belly, but more exciting was that the whole massive tower was swinging.
 What a thrill was that?

 Above the Pool

 I guess, balancing on high walls or along the edge of buildings and cliffs can be considered as almost flying or perhaps, not being afraid of falling.
 After jumping off high things, the time of falling definitely comes close to flying.